googleforgames/agones/site/content/en/docs/Installation/upgrading.md

   - Stable APIs will almost certainly be compatible beyond 10 releases, but 10 releases is guaranteed.
-- If your game server uses a non-deprecated Beta API, your binary will be compatible for 5 releases (~6mo).
-- Alpha SDK Protos are subject to change between releases.
+- If your game server uses a non-deprecated Beta API, your binary will be compatible for 5 releases (~6mo).- Alpha SDK APIs are subject to change between releases.
   - A game server binary using Alpha SDKs may not be compatible with a newer sdk-server.
   - In Alpha, incompatible changes retaining the same SDK proto message name are allowed.
   - When we make incompatible Alpha changes, we will document the APIs involved.